nekogd/react-utility-hooks-examples-sandbox/README.md

 Medium Article: https://medium.com/@tymekluczko/the-complete-guide-to-publish-react-hook-as-npm-package-880049829e89

-You can recreate the app with or clone the repository

-PS

-This is just a demo to showcase the hooks and give example usage.
+I've created this app with CRA, no extra configuration:

 ```
 npx create-react-app my-app --template typescript
 ```

+PS

+This is just a demo to showcase the examples of hooks package.

 ## Below is the standard CRA readme

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).